 Position trading | A few per year | Months, maybe years | Fundamentals |

-What moves forex markets?
+What moves the forex markets?

 Forex markets move around, driven by a multitude of factors.
 The outlook for one currency relative to another is a crucial aspect of how forex crosses move.
 Understanding the factors that cause price fluctuations and predicting these moves can be the difference between success and failure.

-Newsflow – newsflow on political events (such as changes of government), economics data (such as inflation, growth or unemployment) and naturally occurring events (such as natural disasters) can all impact the price of a currency and its relative valuation measured against other currencies.
+Newsflow – newsflow on political events (such as changes of government), economic data (such as inflation, growth or unemployment) and naturally occurring events (such as natural disasters) can all impact the price of a currency and its relative valuation measured against other currencies.

 Sentiment – market forces, momentum and sentiment are all important aspects of how forex moves.
 Traders use analytical tools such as fundamental analysis and technical analysis to predict how markets will move.